Light field integration in SUGRA theories: Introduction

-In SUGRA, instead, the theory is described by the generalized K\"ahler invariant function, $G=K+\ln|W|^2$, so the factorization is not present in $G$ nor in the theory.
-Moreover, gravitational interactions makes that even if $G$ turns out to have a factorized form, i.e., $G=G_H(H)+G_L(L)$, the Lagrangian has not a fully decoupled structure as can be seen already in the scalar potential,
+In SUGRA, instead, the theory is described by the generalized K\"ahler invariant function, $G=K+\ln|W|^2$, so the previous factorization does not hold in $G$ nor in the theory.
+Moreover, gravitational interactions implies that even if $G$ turns out to have a factorized form, i.e., $G=G_H(H)+G_L(L)$, the Lagrangian has not a fully decoupled structure as can be seen already in the scalar potential,